-What the City of Austin is doing to reduce plastic waste
+How the City of Austin is reducing plastic waste

-• Expanding composting services at City of Austin facilities.
+• Expanding composting services at City of Austin facilities to minimize waste.

-• Collecting plastic film and foam from warehouse operations.
+• Collecting plastic film and foam from warehouse operations for proper recycling.

 What happens to your plastic after you put it in your blue cart?